tc39/notes/es8/2018-01/jan-23.md

 (Note: AWB apparently was not here for this topic, but it worth noting the following text from his paper on standards participation:

-> A majority of the delegates may approach a problem in a manner that you believe won’t work but you cannot convince them that they are going down the wrong path.
+> A majority of the delegates may approach a problem in a manner that you believe won't work but you cannot convince them that they are going down the wrong path.
 Instead of wasting additional time trying to convince them, work on developing an alternative solution.
 If you are right, the majority will eventually recognize their mistake and your solution will be available to take its place.
 )